-Do not allow children near the refrigerator when the doors are blocked open.
+Do not allow children to climb on, play near or climb inside the refrigerator when the doors are blocked open.
 They may become injured or trapped.

 To restart refrigerator, see "Using Your Refrigerator" on page 5.

 Moving

 Shut off the ice maker water supply a day ahead of time.
 Disconnect the water line.
 After the last supply of ice drops, lift the signal arm to turn off the ice maker.
 Make sure all ice crescents are dispensed out of the mechanism.